colouring-cities/colouring-core/docs/setup-dev-environment.md

 ### :eyes: Viewing the application

-The site can then be viewed on http://localhost:8080.
+The site can then be viewed on http://localhost:8080 on the host computer.

 Finally to quit the application type `Ctrl-C`.